Netnod/keymem/README.md

 associated 32-bit ID as well as metadata for actual key length and if the key is valid or not.

+The host can set which of the keys is the current server key as well as setting or clearing the valid bits as an atomic operation.

+The statistics counters are non saturating.
+The counters support write to clear to allow the host to reset the counters at will.

 ### Host interface
 The host interface mimics a synchronous memory with 8-bit address and 32-bit data.